RHabereder/zero-to-k8s/README.md

 After the installation your console should tell you the different URLs you should know about, if I didn't miss anything.

+## What doesn't work yet / is incomplete or a todo?
+* Istio Gateway Stuff
+    To be honest, I don't fully understand how the Istio Ingress works yet, it just seems much more complicated than traefik/nginx (it's still envoy) which would explain it's brutal amounts of configuration/documentation.
+    I will try to fix the istio ingresses as soon as I get a grasp on how it works
+* Concourse
+    I want to blame it on concourse, since they don't have an explicit option to configure a proxypath/context-path, but that could be on me too.
+Documentation get's tough to read after a few hours of struggling and I could have easily missed it too.
+* Sample Pipelines for the CD Tools
+    Not really a priority as of now, but it would be a nice to have if there were easy to copy files/descriptors for the various CD tools

 ## Built With